 In conjunction with the MAC Acquisition and funding of our start-up costs, we issued warrants to FBR and MAC Financial Ltd (which are now held by its former stockholders after completion of its liquidation).
 We account for warrants to purchase our common shares in accordance with ASC 470-20 Debt with Conversion and Other Options and ASC 815-40 Derivatives and Hedging - Contracts in Entity's Own Equity.
 Our outstanding warrants may be settled by us using either (i) a physical settlement method or (ii) cashless exercise, where shares that are issued upon exercise of the warrants are reduced, to cover the cost of the exercise, in lieu of the holder remitting a cash payment of the exercise price.
 The warrants expire on the 10th anniversary after the date the warrant was issued, after which they are not exercisable.
-The exercise price and the number of warrants are subject to anti-dilution provisions whereby the existing exercise price is adjusted downward, and the number of warrants increased, for events that may not be dilutive.
-The adjustment may be in excess of any dilution suffered.
-As a result, the warrants are classified as a liability.
+The exercise price and the number of warrants are subject to anti-dilution provisions whereby the existing exercise price is adjusted downward, and the number of warrants are classified as a liability.
 We revalue the warrants at the end of each reporting period and any change in fair value is reported in the statements of operations in the period in which the change occurred.
 The fair value of the warrants is calculated using a Black-Scholes option-pricing model in combination with a binomial model and a Monte Carlo simulation model used to value the pricing protection features within the warrant.
 Variables in the model include the fair value of the stock, risk-free rate of return, dividend yield, expected life and expected volatility of the Company's stock price.